Kłodzko: Medieval Bohemia and Poland

 The earliest mention of the town is in the 12th-century Chronicle of Bohemians by Cosmas of Prague.
 He mentions the town of Cladzco as belonging to duke Slavník, father of Adalbert of Prague, in 981.
 Initially in Bohemia, together with the Kłodzko Land, it changed affiliation several times, passing between Poland and Bohemia in a series of conflicts which in turn devastated the town completely by the beginning of the 12th century.
 In 1114 Bohemian Duke Soběslav I captured and burnt the town to the ground, but he rebuilt it shortly afterwards.
 He also rebuilt and strengthened the castle located on a high rock overlooking the town.
 After the Peace of Kłodzko of 1137, Duke Bolesław III Wrymouth of Poland ceded all claims to the Kłodzko Land to the Bohemian Duchy (later Kingdom).

-In 1241, Klodzko became the site of a Mongol raid during the Mongolian Invasion of Europe.
-However, King Wenceslaus I managed to rally his troops and drove the Mongols out, saving much of Bohemia from Mongolian conquest.
+In 1241, Klodzko became the site of a Mongol raid during the Mongol invasion of Europe.
+However, King Wenceslaus I managed to rally his troops and drove the Mongols out, saving much of Bohemia from Mongol conquest.
 The town was granted German city rights under Magdeburg Law between 1253 and 1278, though the exact date is unknown.
-In 1278 it came under Polish rule again, as it was taken over by the Silesian duke Henry Probus who claimed entire Bohemian Kingdom after death of Ottokar II of Bohemia.
+In 1278 it came under Polish rule again, as it was taken over by Duke Henry Probus of Wrocław, from 1288 High Duke of Poland, who claimed the entire Bohemian Kingdom after the death of Ottokar II of Bohemia.
 In 1290 it was sold to the Dukes of Świdnica and then, in 1301, it was sold to the Dukes of Ziębice.
-However, in 1334, Duke Boleslav II sold the town back to the Kingdom of Bohemia.
+However, in 1334, Duke Bolko II of Ziębice sold the town back to the Kingdom of Bohemia.
 The same year Bohemian king John of Luxembourg, relocated the town, which led to a period of fast growth, bringing German settlers to the town.
 A city hall was built in 1341, and in the following year a brick factory was opened.
 From 1366, the town has been protected by a group of professional firemen.
 The town gained significant profits from its location on the ancient road from Bohemia to Poland through mountain passes in the Sudetes.

 German Augustinian monks were invited to the city and, in 1376, most streets were paved with stone setts.
 The Augustinian abbey became one of the most important centres of culture in the region – for example, in 1399 one of the earliest texts in the Polish language, the St. Florian's Psalter (Psałterz Floriański), was written here.
 In 1390 a Gothic stone bridge over the Młynówka River (local branch of Eastern Neisse River) was built by the local lord.